unit-test-json-serialization

 Overview

-This skill provides patterns for unit testing JSON serialization and deserialization using Spring's @JsonTest and Jackson.
-It covers testing POJO mapping, custom serializers/deserializers, field name mappings, nested objects, date/time formatting, polymorphic types, and null handling without full Spring context.
+Provides patterns for unit testing JSON serialization and deserialization using Spring's @JsonTest and Jackson.
+Covers POJO mapping, custom serializers, field name mappings, nested objects, date/time formatting, and polymorphic types.

 When to Use